 Section II.G summarizes the performance measures and targets as well as the anticipated impact of investments in the TIP on these performance measures and targets.
-Appendix B includes a table connecting TIP projects to long-range plan goals and performance measures.
+Appendix B includes a table connecting TIP projects to Maximize2045 goals and performance measures.

-In addition to performance measures and targets, Maximize2045 reports on forecasted regional growth in population, households and employment to the year 2045 and the projected travel demand generated as a result of this forecasted growth.
+In addition to performance measures and targets, Maximize2045 reports on forecasted regional growth in population, households and employment to the year 2045 and the projected travel demand resulting from this forecasted growth.
 It demonstrates how the existing and committed transportation network likely will struggle to accommodate future travel demand based on projected increases in congested VMT and vehicle hours of delay.
 The region may need to apply additional transportation demand management strategies to meet future performance targets related to regional mobility.